DinossauroBebado/ESP_VSCODE-Tutorials-/UPLOADO OVER THE AIR/README.md

 - AsyncTCP.h
 - ESPAsyncWebServer.h
 - AsyncElegantOTA.h
- You can do it be the Plataform IO libs management or copy from .pio/libsdeps from this repo
+ You can do it be the Plataform IO libs management or copy from .pio/libsdeps in this repo
 ### Than add the upload.h librabry from this repe
 - in the setup of your code add the function "upload_OTA("SSD","PASSWORD")"
 - Change the SSD and PASSWORD to your wi-fi credencial